-This policy brief explores the relationship between the level of ambition in the SDGs and the level of ambition in the global climate agreement.
-It aims to provide decision-makers and negotiators at the 21st Conference of the Parties of the United Nations Framework Convention (UNFCCC COP21) with a better understanding, and quantitative evidence where possible, of the implications of the outcome of the climate agreement on the SDGs.
-In addition, the research aims to influence the SDG negotiations because, although the goals are unlikely to change from those set out in the latest draft list, the targets and indicators are still being adjusted.
-Moreover, countries are still negotiating their financial commitments to implement the post-2015 development agenda.
-This brief encourages governments and other funders to ensure that the SDGs and associated financing deliver climate compatible development in the poorest and most climate-vulnerable countries.
+This policy brief explores the relationship between the level of ambition in the global climate agreement and countries' subsequent ability to achieve the SDGs, globally and in selected case study countries.
+It aims to provide decision-makers and negotiators at the 21st Conference of the Parties of the United Nations Framework Convention (UNFCCC COP21) with a better understanding, and quantitative evidence where possible, of the implications of the climate agreement for the SDGs.

-This brief is based on a research study, presented in a longer technical report commissioned by CDKN from HR Wallingford and Metroeconomica and published under the same title on www.cdkn.org alternative futures: by pairing two greenhouse gas emissions scenarios with two socioeconomic development scenarios.
+This brief is based on a research study, presented in a longer technical report commissioned by CDKN from HR Wallingford and Metroeconomica and published on www.cdkn.org